- Why the seminar and speaker

 Are congratulations in order?
 Maybe.
 But also note that colleges were

-ranked only on a percentage basis on "how closely they approached an ideal where STEM classrooms look
+ranked soley on a percentage basis on "how closely they approached an ideal where STEM classrooms look

 like the school overall."
 It is distinctly possible that because of the